 As of September 2013 all maintained schools in England are being given additional government funding to improve PE and sport in schools.
-OfSTED will be assessing and reporting on how effectively this is being used.
-Larkhall was given £20,800 to spend in 20/21.
+As a school we assess and report on how effectively this is being used.
+Larkhall was given £18,836 to spend in 21/22.

 We aim to:

 - Improve the quality of the school P.E. programme by:

 - Employing a specialist teacher to teach pupils and inspire staff

 - Delivering P.E. focused staff training through staff meetings